Reign of Christ Sunday

 When we look back over the Twentieth Century, in these last few years of it, how should we characterize it?
 It is certainly an age of technology, one in which our abilities to harness the powers of nature has grown at an exponential rate.
 But with this incredible explosion of scientific and technological knowledge goes an extra responsibility to use it wisely.
 In other words, it requires good leadership.
 So the crucial question is: Do you think the leadership of the Twentieth Century has matched up with the responsibility of our increased knowledge?
 I’d say “No,” wouldn’t you?
 In fact, I think that we might characterize the Twentieth Century by saying that we have had a crisis of leadership.
 Bad leaders are as old as the prophet Jeremiah, as we read this morning.
 But so many more lives are now at stake because of our technology.
 In this century, we’ve known some of the most brutal dictators in all of history: Adolf Hitler, Joseph Stalin, Idi Amin, Ayotollah Khomeini, Saddam Hussein.
 Many of the good leaders, who have stepped forward, have been killed, Itzak Rabin being the latest tragic victim.
 In our own country today, our trust of government and politicians seems to be at an all time low.
 Our trust in business leaders isn’t a whole lot better, as many of them have made numerous blunders over recent decades, forcing thousands of layoffs that have terribly hurt many an American family.
 In our churches, too, there is a lot of talk these days about leadership.
 We crave good leadership.
 But do we even know what it is anymore?
 Or maybe we think we know what it is and long for the good ol’ days; but did we ever really know what good leadership is?

-In order for this day of Christ the King to stand as a critique and a sign of hope, let’s see if we first can understand our current crisis in leadership a little better.
+In order for this day of the Reign of Christ to stand as a critique and a sign of hope, let’s see if we first can understand our current crisis in leadership a little better.
 In recorded human history, there seems to be only two main categories of leadership and government.
 The first is autocratic, where basically one person is in charge, most often a king.
 The strength of this form of government lies in the strength of each particular king or queen.
 A good king provides a good model for his people, an example for them to follow; a good queen makes decisions which serve the common good of everyone.
 Unfortunately, the power that goes with this form of government seems to corrupt.
 It brings a sort of rivalry with the gods, and kings and queens have tended to dominate with force, rather than serve the common good.
 Modern people have rightly turned away from this form of government.
 It even gives Christ the King Sunday a bad image, because most our images of human kings are so tainted.

 In the modern world, we have mostly opted for the other form of human government: democracy.
 This is where all the people rule.
 We elect leaders who are shouldered with the responsibility of serving all the people, or they will be voted out.
 This is, of course, the form of government which we have embraced, even though it seems to be failing us right now.
 Is this failure simply a matter of finding better leaders?
 Or is there a critical flaw in this form of government, too?
 This is a risky thing to do with our cherished form of government, but let me suggest to you today a possible flaw.
 The general principal of democracy is that we are all equals.
 The inequalities of a monarchy are so obvious and harmful, that we lift up equality with very good reason.
 But is it possible to go too far in the other direction, from harmful inequalities to unhealthy equality?